The Valve Assembly 21, 22, 24 and 26

 Drill and tap the holes in the end of the fork, one being 7BA clear and the other

 tapped.
-Now screw in one of the studs provided and place a washer on either side
+Now screw in one of the studs and place a washer on either side securing

-securing each with a nut.
+with nuts.
 Use these as a guide to produce the radius by filing.
-Photograph
+Photograph 60 shows

-60 shows the two valve assemblies I am making, one assembled, the other separate
+the two valve assemblies I am making, one assembled, the other separate parts.
+These